Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 50% dto.

-The Centro de Interpretación de la Ruta de las Fortificaciones de Frontera is a heritage interpretation center dedicated to explaining the evolution of the historical defenses of the border between Salamanca and Portugal, with special attention to Ciudad Rodrigo.
-It is located in Ciudad Rodrigo, in the province of Salamanca, inside the urban wall and next to the gates of the Count and San Pelayo, in direct relation with the fortified enclosure of the city.
-According to the tourist and cultural sources of Castilla y León, the space is located in the old guardhouses of those gates and offers an educational tour about castles, walls and other fortifications of the region, from the Castro de Yecla de Yeltes to the bastioned enclosure of Ciudad Rodrigo, passing through the castle of San Felices de los Gallegos.
-The interpretation is supported by information panels, models, plans, weapons and audiovisual media, with a closing in the guardhouse of San Pelayo.
-The documentation consulted places its creation in 1999, within the European project "Border Fortifications: Meeting Point", promoted by the Historical Heritage Foundation of Castilla y León in the framework of Interreg II A Spain-Portugal, and indicates its inauguration in October of that year.
-Its main function is to contextualize the strategic importance of Ciudad Rodrigo as a border town and explain the historical evolution of its defensive systems.
-It is not a medieval monument in itself, but a museum facility installed in a historical heritage environment.
-Therefore, its value lies in the interpretation of a long-lasting fortified landscape, linked to the Middle Ages and the modernization of the bastioned frontier, especially relevant in the military history of the city.
+The Border Fortifications Route Interpretation Center is a heritage interpretation center dedicated to explaining the evolution of the historic defenses along the border between Salamanca and Portugal, with a special focus on Ciudad Rodrigo.
+It is located in Ciudad Rodrigo, in the province of Salamanca, within the city walls and next to the Conde and San Pelayo gates, directly connected to the city’s fortified enclosure.
+According to the tourism and cultural resources of Castile and León, the center is housed in the former guardhouses of these gates and offers an educational tour covering castles, city walls, and other fortifications in the region, from the Castro de Yecla de Yeltes to the bastioned enclosure of Ciudad Rodrigo, passing through the castle of San Felices de los Gallegos.
+The exhibition features informational panels, models, maps, weapons, and audiovisual materials, concluding at the San Pelayo guardhouse.
+The documentation consulted dates its creation to 1999, as part of the European project “Border Fortifications: Meeting Point,” promoted by the Castile and León Historical Heritage Foundation within the framework of Interreg II A Spain-Portugal, and notes its inauguration in October of that year.
+Its main purpose is to contextualize the strategic importance of Ciudad Rodrigo as a frontier stronghold and to explain the historical evolution of its defensive systems.
+It is not a medieval monument in and of itself, but rather a museum facility located within a historic heritage setting.
+Therefore, its value lies in the interpretation of a long-standing fortified landscape, linked to the Middle Ages and the bastioned modernization of the border, which is particularly relevant to the city’s military history.

 Ver detalle →